-ANTI-VeC is a Vector-borne Disease Network awarded to the University of Glasgow, in partnership with Imperial College London.
-It is funded by the UK government Global Challenges Research Fund (GCRF) which supports research on global issues affecting developing countries, through BBSRC, MRC and NERC.
+ANTI-VeC is a Vector-borne Disease Network led by the University of Glasgow, United Kingdom.
+It is funded by the UK government Global Challenges Research Fund (GCRF) which supports research on global issues affecting developing countries, through UKRI BBSRC, MRC and NERC.
 It also receives funding from Open Philanthropy, which primarily supports biomedical research, not limited to any particular field, disease, condition or population, which has the potential for high impact.

-The Network provides an opportunity to stimulate new lines of research and new collaborations, increase interactions in these emerging fields, and share experiences/expertise – from lab techniques to field trials - and to expand the links between researchers based in the UK and disease-endemic countries.
-Members can apply for pump-priming awards and for training exchange funding.
+It provides an opportunity to stimulate new lines of research and new collaborations, increase interactions in these emerging fields, and share experiences/expertise – from lab techniques to field trials - and to expand the links between researchers based in the UK and disease-endemic countries.